ctrl-freaks/freezeframe.js/README.md

 Version 5+ is built with modern development in mind.
 It's transpiled from TypeScript to JavaScript, and it should work in all modern browsers, but we are no longer supporting older browsers, or the jquery plugin.

-If you need to support older browsers, try v4.x:
+If you need to support older browsers (and don't need TypeScript), try v4.x:

 ```sh
 npm install freezeframe@4.1.3